 Dermatitis herpetiformis (DH) is a chronic, extremely itchy rash made of bumps and blisters.
 The bumps or blisters usually appear on the elbows, knees, back and buttocks.
 In most cases, the rash is the same size and shape on both sides.
 Symptoms of dermatitis herpetiformis tend to come and go.

-A Jefferson dermatologist can provide an expert diagnosis of your dermatitis herpetiformis and develop a personalized treatment plan that may include self-care and medications.
-The Department of Dermatology and Cutaneous Biology at Jefferson maintains clinical activities for the treatment of all types of skin disorders in adults as well as children.
+A Jefferson Health dermatologist can provide an expert diagnosis of your dermatitis herpetiformis and develop a personalized treatment plan that may include self-care and medications.
+Jefferson Health specialists maintain clinical activities for the treatment of all types of skin disorders in adults as well as children.

 What's the Connection Between Dermatitis Herpetiformis & Celiac Disease?